akankshavardani/akankshavardani.github.io/_pages/about.md

 I recently completed my PhD in Economics at Columbia University.
 Before Columbia, I received my bachelor’s degree in Economics from Delhi University in 2016 and my master’s degree in Economics from Delhi School of Economics in 2018.

+P.S.
 If you want a taste of some cool economic theory with a touch of photography, check out <a href="http://cesarbarilla.com">César Barilla's</a> work!